Kolyunya/aiotimer/readme.md

 * State management with `start()`, `stop()`, and `reset()` methods.
 * On-the-fly adjustment of the duration with `set()`, `prolong()`, and `shorten()` methods.
 * Introspection with `elapsed`, `remaining`, and `state` properties.
-* Multi-interval configuration when a timer runs multiple times with a predefined schedule pattern.
+* Multi-interval configuration when a timer runs multiple times with a predefined configuration of durations.
 * Looping capabilities for continuously running timers.
 * Rich callback system enabling hooking into the timer lifecycle events.
 * Synchronous and asynchronous callback modes.